IF YOU WANT A QUICK 101 GUIDE TO PRODUCING AWESOME CONTENT YOU’VE COME TO THE RIGHT PLACE – this is the livnews media kit!

 sound & light

 - Basic sound gear includes a stick mic, a shotgun mic and wired or wireless lav mics.
+These lav mics are another high-quality option that work well.
 Make sure you have the appropriate cords to connect to your camera depending on which camera you’re using.
 Some of your advanced equipment could overlap with your mobile gear as well.

 - If you need to track, you can try recording directly into your phone (under a blanket or in a closet) or use any of the sound options listed above under mobile gear.
 You can also try a tracking mic.

 - A solid light kit can dramatically improve any shot.
-If you want to keep it simple, a nice ring light works too.
+Or try softbox lighting to create soft, diffused light with reduced shadows.
+If you want to keep it simple, a nice ring light works.

 more